Absolutely riveting, impressively fluid and utterly terrifying. On Netflix streaming now.

-The film is plotted by a moron.
+Worse, the film is plotted by a moron.
 In a seminal scene, Chris Pratt (aka, Billy Rocks, I shit you not) takes all of the money from a poker table, yet within 15 minutes, he miraculously does not have the five dollars to buy back his own horse.
 Thus, he is enticed by Denzel Washington to save the town!
-He really needs that horse.

 Five more dummies sign up for the suicide mission because, well, just because.
 I suppose some inducement comes in the form of a frontier gal whose husband was shot in front of her.
-It is her pitiful story that serves to secure Washington‘s agreement to save the town.
-Thankfully, she shows cleavage throughout, even though she tells Washington, “I am just a simple farm woman.“
+Her pitiful story serves to secure Washington‘s agreement to save the town.
+Or maybe it was her cleavage, which seems discordant to her “I am just a simple farm woman” mien.

-Wait.
-First, Red Harvest (which upon reflection sounds like a maize-based cereal rather than a fearsome warrior) cuts the heart out of a deer and makes Washington eat it.
-Then he joins up.
-And later, kills a bad guy Indian, to whom he says, “You’re a disgrace.”
-That’s the Indian way.
+Before signing on in cement, Red Harvest (which upon reflection sounds like a maize-based cereal rather than a fearsome warrior) does cut the heart out of a deer and makes Washington eat it.
+Later, Red Harvest kills a bad guy Indian, to whom he says, “You’re a disgrace.”

 There’s nothing particularly bad about this biopic of Chuck Wepner, the Bayonne Bleeder, the fighter who went the distance with Ali (mainly as a human punching bag) and was the inspiration for Rocky.
 Liev Schreiber gets to trot out his semi-lovable, Joisy-accented galoot, and at times, you actually feel bad for the guy, a palooka with a heart of tin who is given a taste of the big time and handles it poorly (drugs, booze, women, and perhaps most distressingly, disco).
 But you don’t ever really develop an interest in him.